coveooss/lure/README.md

 - `owner`: https ://bitbucket.org/**owner**/name
 - `name`: https ://bitbucket.org/owner/**name**
 - `skipPackageManager` (Optional):  Allows to explicitely skip a package manager update.
 Allowed keys are: `npm` and `mvn`.
+- `useDefaultReviewers` (Optional): True by default, allows NOT using the default reviewer list on pull requests.

 ## Setup your CI